EliahKagan/embed-encode/README.md

 Displaying coordinates of text embeddings retrieved using the OpenAI Python library shows more digits than when the embeddings are retrieved explicitly from the API endpoint or using most other libraries.
-This repository explores why that is, how to get that behavior from other languages, and why one should not usually bother to do so.
+This repository explores why that is, how to get this behavior (and by the same mechanism) when working in other languages, and why one should not usually bother to do so.

 More specifically, this repository is a collection of code examples and documentation for the `encoding_format` argument to the OpenAI embeddings API, which, when set to `base64`, will send raw floats encoded in Base64.
 The OpenAI Python library uses that under the hood.

-Beware that `encoding_format` appears not to be officially documented.
+Beware that `encoding_format` is not officially documented.
 It could be removed or changed in the future!

 ## License